Skip to main content

 Link

-I’ve only ever used IKEA chairs and I figured it was time to get a real chair since I spend a good deal of time sitting for work.
+I’ve only ever used IKEA chairs before this chair.
+I figured it was time to get a real chair since I spend a good deal of time sitting for work.
 I went with this chair since the company I worked for at the time had a company discount.
 It’s been a great chair and the warranty is fantastic.
 I’ve used the warranty to replace the bottom fabric after it lifted in a few areas.
-I have the Canyon fabric since I like red and orange colors.
+I have the Canyon fabric.

 Grovemade Matte Desk Pad #